EcmaXp/wfapi/README.md

 wfapi
 =====

-Workflowy's Unoffical API for Python3.
+Workflowy's Unofficial API for Python3.

-Note: This api is *UNSTABLE*.
+Note: This library is *UNSTABLE*.
 I suggest use this api with shared note for limit view.

 Example
 =======

-Normal `Workflowy` and `WeakWorkflowy`(require new class) are different.
+Normal `Workflowy` and `WeakWorkflowy`(requires new class) are different.
 ```python
 from wfapi import *